 The bitter constituents & fatty acids in yarrow promote bile flow from the gallbladder.
 Free-flowing bile enhances digestion & elimination & helps prevent gallstone formation.
 Because of these anti-inflammatory, antispasmodic & cholagogue actions, yarrow is useful for gallbladder complaints & is considered a digestive tonic.

-Foot baths –for chilblains.
+Foot baths should be taken for chilblains.

 It may also be an irritant for people allergic to plants from the Aster family.